oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 [@!I-D.ietf-oauth-selective-disclosure-jwt].

 Verifiable Credential (VC):
 :  An assertion with claims about a Subject that is cryptographically secured by an Issuer, which a Verifier can authenticate in a repudiable or non-repudiable manner.
-Repudiable assertions can employ MAC-based securing mechanisms, ensuring that the Issuer of the assertion can be confirmed.
+Repudiable assertions can employ MAC-based securing mechanisms, provided that the Issuer of the assertion can be confirmed.

 SD-JWT-based Verifiable Credential (SD-JWT VC):
 : A Verifiable Credential encoded using the format defined in